All the Sun Princess Dining Options – So Many Choices, So Little Time

 Note that I could only access the Soleil dining room via the aft stairs or elevators.

-Eclipse dining room, deck 6 – reservable, flexible any time dining and walk in any time
+Eclipse dining room, deck 6 – reservable, flexible anytime dining, and walk-in anytime

-The second level was the Eclipse dining room which was available for reservable any time dining and walk in any time dining.
-Reservations could be made in 20 minute increments starting at 5 PM.
+The second level was the Eclipse dining room, which was available for reservable any time dining and walk-in any time dining.
+Reservations could be made in 20-minute increments starting at 5 PM.

-There were two separate lines at the entrance to the dining room: one for guests with reservations and one for walk in guests without reservations.
+There were two separate lines at the entrance to the dining room: one for guests with reservations and one for walk-in guests without reservations.

 The Eclipse dining room was also where the special Chef’s Table dinner was held.